 A year ago Lakisha Woods wrote an ode to associations as a career path, insisting that “after all, no one is going to fight for your rights on the Hill if they don’t know you exist.”
 If only more people knew about the wide, wonderful world of associations, they would love and seize the opportunity to join.
-On the (slightly bleaker) flipside, without more public knowledge of the industry, associations will miss out on worthy recruits, and their public voice will grow increasingly quieter.
+On the (slightly bleaker) flip side, without more public knowledge of the industry, associations will miss out on worthy recruits, and their public voice will grow increasingly quieter.

 The plan, provoked by Lakisha’s insights and cemented by the wider community’s feedback, is a project to create a PR campaign for associations.
 To highlight how much potential there is in the industry for people to fulfill their ambitions, both personal and professional.
-To inspire new recruits to consider how the association world develops communities, helps people, and transforms opportunities.
+To inspire new recruits to consider how the association world develops communities, helps people and transforms opportunities.

 And with that, we are creating a video campaign extolling the virtues of working for an association.
-The hardest part of any campaign is building traction, but we are hosting a free virtual summit November 7-9th that is already assembling thousands of association professionals from around the world in one virtual space.
+The hardest part of any campaign is building traction, but we are hosting a free virtual summit Nov.
+7-9th, which is already assembling thousands of association professionals from around the world in one virtual space.

-We are therefore looking for association professionals to help us make this video, by offering their stories and telling the wider world why they love working for an association.
+We are therefore looking for association professionals to help us make this video by offering their stories and telling the wider world why they love working for an association.
 Are you interested?
 Do you love your job, and have a reason why?
 Please fill out the form below to take part and we’ll tell you more about the campaign.